This memorial commemorates a major landowner and the sons of two others from the Alyth area who gave their lives in the Anglo-Boer War of 1899-1902.

 Nigel Neis Ramsay, younger of Bamff, Lieutenant 2nd Battalion Royal Highlanders, killed in action at Magersfontein, 11th December 1899.

 Charles James Wedderburn Ogilvy, younger of Ruthven, Trooper of the Fife and Forfar Light Horse, 20th Company I.Y., who died at sea, 6th March 1900.

-Local sources have discovered that a David Smith Johnston, Baillie in Alyth in the late 1800’s, paid off the remaining debt for the memorial and paid for its upkeep until his death in 1919.
+Local sources have discovered that a David Smith Johnston, Provost of Alyth in the late 1800’s, paid off the remaining debt for the memorial and paid for its upkeep until his death in 1919.

 Civic war memorials were not only a site of collective tribute but also a key symbol of community worth and Alyth was no exception.
 The civic leaders of the town at this time were anxious that their commemorative project for the fallen in this war should not be subsumed by larger regional schemes already underway, and the death of the Earl of Airlie at the battle of Diamond Hill on 11th June 1900, triggered them to act.
 Eager to claim the Earl as one of their own (he was also Baron Ogilvy of Alyth and Lintrathen) and concerned that a competing plan had already been launched in neighbouring Kirriemuir, where Airlie was also a major landholder, a hastily convened meeting took place in Alyth Town Hall.
 It overruled the suggestion that ”no memorial should be gone on with until after the war… as the fighting might claim more victims” and resolved to press ahead with the construction of a commemorative obelisk in the Market Square immediately.